 "It's like driving through a maze," Bell said of the commute through the battered township.

 Some residents are also reporting that the Brookside Place School property is also flooded.
-South Avenue, Centennial Avenue and several other streets were submerged as well.
+South Avenue, Centennial Avenue and were submerged as well.

 Currently, there is no word on when residents in the shelter will be allowed back into their homes.
 Local officials and emergency workers are assessing the damage and working to remove tree limbs from the roadways and secure fallen power lines that may pose a hazard to residents.
 Many people in the area are still without power.